 Community building and audience engagement via discussion, involvement, and collaboration will be accomplished through our library community events, children's summer reading time, and assisting library patrons.
-The community events will be conducted twelve (12) times throughout the year, and will revolve around community involvement with the library.
-These events will be "themed," and will occur during community events such as powwows and holidays.
+The community events will be conducted twelve (12) times throughout the year and will revolve around community involvement with the library.
+These events will be "themed," and will occur during community events such as pow-wows and holidays.
+Specifically, at least six of the community events will focus on cultural events.
+We will work with the Elders on campus to ensure cultural integrity.
 The summer reading program will engage children in the community through fun learning activities during the summer months.